wragge/hansard-xml/README.md

 # Commonwealth of Australia Hansard

-These are Hansard XML files downloaded from the [Parliament of Australia website](http://parlinfo.aph.gov.au/parlInfo/search/summary/summary.w3p;adv%3Dyes;orderBy%3D_fragment_number,doc_date-rev;query%3DDataset%3Ahansardr,hansardr80;resCount%3DDefault) by [Tim Sherratt](http://timsherratt.org) in April 2016.
+These are Hansard XML files downloaded from the [Parliament of Australia website](http://parlinfo.aph.gov.au/parlInfo/search/summary/summary.w3p;adv%3Dyes;orderBy%3D_fragment_number,doc_date-rev;query%3DDataset%3Ahansardr,hansardr80;resCount%3DDefault) by [Tim Sherratt](http://timsherratt.org) in April-July 2016.

 The files are made available on the Parliament website under a [CC-BY-NC-ND licence](http://www.aph.gov.au/Help/Disclaimer_Privacy_Copyright#c).

-Currently this repository includes files for the House of Representatives from 1901 to 1965.
-Browse the files or [download a zip file](https://github.com/wragge/hansard-xml/archive/master.zip) of the lot (it's about 400mb).
+Currently this repository includes files for the House of Representatives from 1901 to 1980, and the Senate from 1901 to 1916.
+The rest of the Senate through to 1980 will be added shortly.
+The Hansard file format changes after 1980.

-I think it's complete, but given the complexities of the harvest process it's always possible that files are missing.
-Let me know if you notice any gaps.
+Browse the files or [download a zip file](https://github.com/wragge/hansard-xml/archive/master.zip) of the lot (it's big).
+For convenience there's also individual zip files for each year.

+In the process of harvesting the Senate XML files I noticed that some sitting days seem to be missing.
+I've [documented what I've found](http://timsherratt.org/research-notebook/notes/investigating-the-hansard-black-hole/) in my Research Notebook.
+Lists of missing days and copies of the empty XML files are included here in folders labelled `missing`.
+So far I've found 94 Senate and 8 House of Reps sitting days missing.

 The XML is a bit dodgy in places, so feel free to fork this repository, correct the XML, and send me pull requests.

+## More info

+* [Historic Hansard](http://timsherratt.org/research-notebook/projects/historic-hansard/) in my Research Notebook
+* [Historic Hansard](http://historichansard.net/) -- my own version of Hansard, optimised for easy browsing.
+* [Documentation](http://timsherratt.org/digital-heritage-handbook/docs/historic-hansard/) of the Historic Hansard site.